 Marbella Andalucia, Spain Travel Guide

-The main public transit system in Marbella is the public bus network, run by Urbanos de Marbella (Marbella Bus).
-These buses connect various parts of the city, from the Old Town to The port Banús and nearby regions like San Pedro de Alcántara.
+The main public transit system in Marbella is the local bus network, run by Urbanos de Marbella (Marbella Bus).
+These buses connect various parts of the city, from the Old Town to The port Banús and surrounding areas like San Pedro de Alcántara.
 The network provides an affordable way to move within Marbella, especially for longer distances.

-The central hub for both local and intercity bus routes is the Marbella Bus Station (Estación de Autobuses de Marbella), located slightly north of the city center.
+The central hub for both local and intercity bus routes is the Marbella Bus Station (Estación de Autobuses de Marbella), located slightly north of downtown.

 Buses generally operate from early morning (approximately SIX:00-7:00 AM) until late evening (10:00 PM to midnight).
 Popular routes run every 15-30 minutes during peak hours, with reduced service on weekends and holidays.